-What is an apprenticeship?
+What is an Apprenticeship?

 Apprenticeship Core Components

-- Apprenticeships are employer driven
+|Employer Involvement.
+Apprenticeships are employer driven.

-- The employer assigns a mentor who provides on-the-job training to the apprentice
+|On-the-Job Training.
+Employers assign a mentor/journeyman who provides on-the-job training to the apprentice.

-- Apprentices receive scheduled wage increases congruent with increase in skill and experience
+|Structured Rewards.
+Apprentices receive scheduled wage increases congruent with increased skills and experience.

-- Apprentices earn academic credits and/or a nationally recognized credential and a degree or certificate.
+|Nationally Recognized Credentials.
+Apprentices earn academic credits and/or a nationally recognized credential and a degree or certificate.

 Become an Apprentice